 After conducting a literature review on best practices for cleaning and removing erroneous yield point data, I found numerous ways that the problem could be handled.
 However, surprisingly it seems that many professionals in this area carry out manual data cleaning, commonly using Excel or R Studio.

 The Precision Agriculture Toolbox

-After experiencing this issue first hand, John and I decided that it might be best to create a Precision Agriculture Toolbox, which contained tools that were able to overcome these common and sometimes complex problems that GIS practitioners, academics and professionals have everyday when working in the field of Precision Agriculture.
-Currently, three tools comprise this toolbox: The YieldFilter, YieldMap and RecreatePassLines tool.
-All three of these tools are apart of of the Whitebox General Toolset extension, which is our first pay-for-use software package aimed at helping to provide support for the development of WhiteboxTools.
+After experiencing this issue first hand, John and I decided that it might be best to create a Precision Agriculture Toolbox, which contained tools that were able to overcome these common and sometimes complex problems that GIS practitioners, academics and professionals have everyday when working in the field of precision agriculture.
+Currently, six tools comprise this toolbox: The YieldFilter, YieldMap, YieldNormalization, ReconcileMultipleHeaders, RemoveFieldEdgePoints, and RecreatePassLines tool.
+All six of these tools are apart of of the Whitebox Agriculture Extension and the Whitebox General Toolset extension, which are among our first pay-for-use software packages aimed at providing support for the development of WhiteboxTools.

 The YieldFilter tool can smooth yield point patterns, particularly accounting for difference among adjacent swath lines.
 This tool works effectively for crop fields of all sizes and is highly efficient.
 The image below is an example of yield data for a field in Ontario, Canada.
 There are 24,943 yield points in this field.
 The crop type is corn and this is the yield data straight off of the combine.
 The range of yield is 6 – 1688 bushels/acre where green represents lower yield and red depicts higher values.
 The YieldFilter tool took 0.5 seconds to execute on this dataset.